swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

   /// represent in the type, a runtime error may occur.
   ///
   /// - Parameters:
-  ///   - lhs: A tuple containing the high and low parts of a double-width
+  ///   - lhs: A value containing the high and low parts of a double-width
   ///     integer.
 The `high` component of the tuple carries the sign, if the
   ///     type is signed.
   /// - Returns: A tuple containing the quotient and remainder of `lhs` divided
   ///   by `self`.
-  func dividing(_ lhs: (high: Self, low: Magnitude), _: FullWidth)
+  func dividing(_ lhs: DoubleWidth<Self>, _: FullWidth)
     -> (quotient: Self, remainder: Self)

   /// The number of bits equal to 1 in this value's binary representation.